 During St. Paul’s long history, the Parish of St. Lawrence in Bushnell, and the Parish of St. Timothy’s in Lady Lake were established through St. Paul’s missionary endeavors.

-The history of the Catholic Community of St. Paul dates back to 1954 – over 50 years ago.
-Rooted in faith and a small community feel, our parish today is an increasingly active, vibrant and growing community comprised of over 2,600 households.
+The history of the St. Paul dates back to 1954.
+Rooted in faith and a small community feel, our parish today is an increasingly active, vibrant and growing community comprised of more than 2,600 households.
 Led by a dedicated pastor and a strong corps of lay leaders and volunteers, there is an increasing number of ways that people of all ages and backgrounds are participating in the spiritual, educational, social and pastoral care ministries of our parish.
 So while faces and facilities may have changed and may continue to change over the years, the most constant and critical attributes of St. Paul have and will continue to remain the same, namely, our commitment to Christ, to one another and to the betterment of our Catholic and local communities.